Monty Python Annual Family Soccer Challenge every May at Fawkner Park

 Newsflash on The Monty Python Soccer Match played at Fawkner Park on Sunday 20 May 2012

-was announced!
-As the last ten seconds were counted down, the hairy Twits Captain – Daniel Francis – scored with the final score Twits – 4 goals vs Philosophers – 3 goals.
 How different it could have been!!
-If only Eve had not lost her side a penalty point by surreptitiously moving her team’s goal ‘posts’ closer together.
+If only Eve had not lost her side a penalty point by surreptitiously moving her goal ‘posts’ closer together.
 (Shame Eve!)
-If only Hannah’s mother had not placed her five year daughter in the goal square for a ball to whack and bounce away.
-(Nice one, Graziela!)
+If only five-year-old Hannah had not been in the goal square to deflect that goal.
 Such are the fortunes of war.
-There was a weeping and gnashing of moustaches but fortunately there were plenty of knotted handkerchiefs to wipe the tears away.
-Never mind – ‘revenge shall be mineth saith the Lord’ in 2013.
+There was a weeping and gnashing of moustaches but fortunately, there were plenty of knotted handkerchiefs to wipe the tears away.

-Yes, 2012 was the third year of the sensational Monty Python Annual Soccer Match.
+2012 was the third year of the sensational Monty Python Annual Soccer Match.
 Last year it was played at the Port Melbourne Trugo Club with a narrow victory by the Twits (I think).
-Don’t miss next years re-match or ‘REVENGE OF THE TWITS’.
+Don’t miss next year’s re-match or ‘REVENGE OF THE TWITS’.

 What the opinion makers say: